 - Gather hair from the top of the bun and slice into three sections.

 - Bring the three sections back and over the bun.

 - At this point your client will sit upright.

 - Braid all three strands once.

-- Start gathering the hair from around the bun to include into your braid, directing all strands of the braid
+- Start gathering the hair from around the bun to include into your braid, directing all strands of the braid towards the inside.

 - Be sure to maintain tension!